sebastienbarbier/seven23/docs/contribution.rst

 How to contribute
 -----------------

-Thanks for your interest in contributing to Kinto!
+Thanks for your interest in contributing to Seven23 webapp!

 .. note::
     We love community feedback and are glad to review contributions of any size - from typos in the documentation to critical bug fixes - so don’t be shy!